processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **access**: `AccessName`
-The option is supposed to be used when `allow_local_users` and `allow_transports` are not enough.
-It’s an ACL where `deny` means the message will be rejected (or a CAPTCHA would be generated for a presence, if configured), and `allow` means the sender is whitelisted and the stanza will pass through.
+The option is supposed to be used when `allow_local_users` and `allow_transports* are not enough.
+It’s an Access Rule where *deny` means the stanza will be rejected; there’s an exception if option `captcha` is configured.
+And `allow` means the sender is whitelisted and the stanza will pass through.
 The default value is `none`, which means nothing is whitelisted.

 - **allow\_local\_users**: `true | false`
 This option specifies if strangers from the same local host should be